Family Financial Planning: 10 Ways to Get Started

 • Set a Retirement Savings Goal: Determine how much you need for retirement and contribute regularly.

-• Make Retirement a Non-Negotiable Line Item: Treat retirement contributions as fixed expenses within your budget.
+• Make Retirement a Non-Negotiable Line Item: Treat retirement savings as a regular expense.

-For example, if your employer offers a 4% 401(k) match, contribute at least that amount to secure your future.
+For example, if your employer offers a 4% 401(k) match, aim to contribute at least that amount.

 • Find a Trusted Professional: Look for a certified financial planner (CFP) or advisor specializing in family planning.